‘Marriage is a dance. It takes two to tango.’

-My interviewee was Valerie.
+My interview was with Valerie, a certified Emotionally-Focused Therapy (EFCT) therapist, who helps individuals, couples, and families.
 She had been counselling couples at Bethesda Care Services for over 6 years.
 She turned the table on me early in the interview.

-V: “Rather than giving you a lecture about the different levels of communication, how about we do this in relation to your own marriage?
+V: “Rather than giving you a lecture about the different levels of communication, how about we talk about it in relation with your marriage?
 Wouldn’t it make the story more relatable?”

 The following are the five different levels of communication.
 They’re pretty self-explanatory.
 And you can read up on them here.
 The rest of this article seems to have gone off in a different direction.